 Preventative Actions for Funeral Homes Directors

-According to the CDC, there is currently no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of COVID-19.
-A funeral or visitation service can be held for a person who has died of COVID-19 with certain restrictions.
-Persons who have COVID-19 or are exhibiting symptoms of COVID-19 should be restricted from attending the funeral service or visitation to prevent its spread to others who are attending.
-Try to provide ways for family members or close friends to join the service remotely through use of available technology or offer to record the f unera I service for later viewing.
+There is currently no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of COVID-19, according to the Centers for Disease Control and Prevention (CDC).
+A funeral or visitation service can be held for a person who has died of COVID-19 with certain limitations.
+Persons who have COVID-19 or are exhibiting symptoms of COVID-19 should be restricted from attending the funeral service or visitation to prevent its spread to others.
+Attempt to provide ways for family members or close friends to join the service remotely through use of available technology or offer to record the funeral service for later viewing.

 Decedents with COVID-19 can be buried or cremated but check for any additional state or local requirements that may dictate the handling and disposition of the remains of individuals who have died of certain infectious diseases.

 Preventative Actions for General Public Attending a Funeral Service or Visitation